-The BPSU provides case notifications to the National Study of HIV in Pregnancy & Childhood (NSHPC), thereby facilitating data collection for national HIV paediatric surveillance.
+The BPSU provides case notifications to the National Surveillance of HIV in Pregnancy & Childhood (NSHPC), thereby facilitating data collection for national HIV paediatric surveillance.
 Such data contributes to a wide range of epidemiological and clinical analyses and publications, including assessments of the impact of antenatal screening and the uptake of interventions in pregnancy and the monitoring of developments in the management of infected and exposed children.

 You can download the protocol card including references below.